ildar-shaimordanov/my-scripts/postgresql/pg-describe/README.md

 ## Step by step procedure

-1. Place the `pg-describe.sh` and `pg-describe.sql` files.
+1. Put the `pg-describe.sh` and `pg-describe.sql` files next to each other into a convenient for you place, for example in your home directory
 2. Give the execution permission for the first one
-3. Run it to collect what you want in TAB separated files (TSV)
+3. Run it to collect what you want in files formatted as TAB separated values (TSV)
-4. Insert each resulting file as a separate LibreOffice sheet
+4. Open TSV files in LibreOffice or insert each resulting file as a separate LibreOffice sheet

 ## Actions in LibreOffice